Refining the nonlinear modelling of primordial oscillatory features: Inclusion of primordial oscillatory features

 To compute the 1-loop corrections to the matter power spectrum we need now to evaluate the derivative operator defined in~\cref{eq:s_operator} on the wiggly part of the spectrum, corresponding to~\cref{eqn:Pk_template}.
 We start by noticing that using~\cref{eq:d_op_def}, we can cast~\cref{eq:s_operator} in the following way

 It is now easy to show that

 which is true every time that the translation operator has exponential ``eigenvalues'' like in~\cref{eq:t_op_lin}.
-Thanks to this results it is possible to calculate the angular part of the integral in~\cref{eq:s_op_start} leaving us with
+Thanks to this result it is possible to calculate the angular part of the integral in~\cref{eq:s_op_start} leaving us with

-This formula for the damping of linear oscillations coincides with that of the BAO case (up to modifications in the frequency from $\omega_{\rm lin}/k_*$ to $\omega_{\rm BAO}$), already present in the literature in Ref.~\cite{Blas:2016sfa}.
+This formula for the damping of linear oscillations coincides with that of the BAO case (up to modifications in the frequency from $\omega_{\rm lin}/k_*$ to $\tilde{\omega}_\mathrm{BAO}$), already present in the literature in Ref.~\cite{Blas:2016sfa}.
 This result already appeared in the treatment of primordial linear oscillations in Ref.~\cite{Beutler:2019ojk} (albeit in a slightly different formalism) and can be seen here as a test of our methodology and a summary of its main steps.
 Finally, let us recall that this is all we need for the calculation of the LO matter power spectrum, using~\cref{eq:lo_power_spec}, but also for the calculation of the NLO in the hard loops, as shown in~\cref{eq:nlo_power_spec}.